streaver/vue-preferences/README.md

 issue please include information to help us debug it!

 If you plan to contribute, please make sure you test the code.
-Any new feature or bug fix should have it's own test case.
+Any new feature or bug fix should have its own test case.

 ## Credits

 - <div>Icon made by <a href="https://www.freepik.com/" title="Freepik">Freepik</a> from <a href="https://www.flaticon.com/" 			    title="Flaticon">www.flaticon.com</a> is licensed by <a href="http://creativecommons.org/licenses/by/3.0/" 			    title="Creative Commons BY 3.0" target="_blank">CC 3.0 BY</a></div>
+- We got inspiration from [ember-preferences](https://github.com/san650/ember-preferences) by our friend [@san650](https://github.com/san650), thank you 🎉!